 Operational Considerations:

 ETL process grows in complexity very quickly.
-Since package won’t be run from BIDS in production we need something to help understand:
+Since package won’t be run from BIDS in production, the Operations Team needs visibility to help:

-What went wrong when package didn’t work as expected
+Understand what went wrong when a package didn’t work as expected

-Monitor the performance of the package(s) to forecast their performance to stay within a given timeframe
+Monitor the performance of the package(s) to forecast performance to stay within a given timeframe

-Logging will be configured for “onerror“ only during deployment.
-Developers should take this into consideration and make sure that there’s sound error checking/logging if “onerror” condition is not sufficient.

-Some of the limitations are:

-Too few information given

-No Variables values

-No Expressions results

-No Information on Data Flow

-Cannot handle very well chains of packages (>=2)

-Problems using Parent Package Variables to propagate logging configuration (eg: log file path)

-You just lose information when you have more than 2 packages in the chain

-As a side note, we are going to start testing a different DtExec that provides more logging options.
+Packages should be kept as simple as possible.
+Rather than one big package, have smaller packages that can be run independently of each other. <If multiple packages need to share certain values, when a child package is executed from a master package, the parameters that are passed from the master package need to be configured in the child package.
+For this, use the ‘Parent Package Configuration’ option in the child package.
+But, for using the ‘Parent Package Configuration’, you need to specify the name of the ‘Parent Package Variable’ that is passed to the child package.
+If you want to call the same child package multiple times (each time with a different parameter value), declare the parent package variables (with the same name as given in the child package) with a scope limited to ‘Execute Package Tasks’.
+SSIS allows declaring variables with the same name but the scope limited to different tasks – all inside the same package!>

+Consider the fact that keeping SSIS packages small and atomic will allow operations team to easily configure them production using SQL Agent jobs in multiple steps.
+This will provide easy rollback in case of a failure and logs will not grow too big.

 One of the challenges of moving packages from development to production is configuration.
-To ease this process and minimize errors, all packages should utilize Config DB and do initial boot strapping of the configuration using the environment variables.
-This environment variable would be specific to each production, UAT, dev environment and would point to the configuration database where the actual connection information would be held.
+To ease this process and minimize errors, all packages should utilize the centralized Configuration Database and do initial boot strapping of the Configuration Database using environment variables.
+These environment variable would be specific to each environment (production, UAT, development), and would point to the configuration database where the actual connection information would be held.

-Make sure package configuration uses unique names so that they can be used as a filter to for specific package when there are multiple packages.
-If the configuration is shared then use a common name.
+Logging will be configured for “OnError”, “OnPostExecute”, “OnPreExecute” and “OnTaskFailure” during deployment.
+Developers should add additional logging options if the package/tasks warrant it (e.g. Script Tasks).
+Please confer with the Operations Team before substantially increasing the amount of logging in a package.

+As a side note, the Operations Team will be testing a different DtExec that provides more logging options.

 All packages will be stored in SQL Server DB when deployed in production.
 This will allow the backup of the packages with MSDB backups.

+Leverage “Transaction” and “Checkpoint” features for easy restartability and minimized data load repetitions.
+You can do the same across multiple tasks by using “RetainSameConnection” parameter set to true.

+Leverage “FailParentOnFailure” to stop or continue the package execution.

+Make sure Run64BitRuntime is set to true.

+Leverage new caching methods in SSIS 2008 to minimize hits on the database server.

+Always use DTExec for performance testing, do not rely on BIDS.

-Do not use “Select *” and pull all the fields.
+Do not use “SELECT *” and pull all the fields from a table/view for Data Flow Sources.
 Use specific column names to efficiently use memory and IO.

-Do not use the simple table name from the pull down menu.
-Use your own select statement, it is has better performance.
+Do not use the simple table name from the pull down menu for Data Flow Sources.
+Use an explicit “SELECT” statement; it is has better performance.

 Do not sort unnecessarily.
-Always set IsSorted=TRUE on the source adapter output if you know the source data is sorted.
+Always set IsSorted=TRUE on the Source component output (Advanced Editor) if you know the source data is sorted.

 Parallel runs for data flows should be limited to 2 or 3 if it’s going to be run in a shared environment.
 If it’s an exclusive environment then it should be 1 less than CPU*core numbers.